 As intake manager at Clearview, Glenn assists clients and families with compassion and care to find the best treatment center to meet their needs.
 He conducts initial assessments, gives tours of the various facilities, and assists clients and their families to find the best help possible.

 Jennifer Trajano Maland has been an intake coordinator with Clearview since January 2011.
 She received her Bachelor’s Degree in Psychology from the University of the Pacific and her Master’s Degree in Clinical Psychology from Antioch University in Los Angeles.
-She is a registered Marriage and Family Therapist (MFT) Intern in private practice in Beverly Hills, with a special interest in treating adolescents and young adults with eating disorders, mood disorders, co-occurring disorders, and in life transitions.

 In addition to her clinical background, Jennifer has conducted various research studies, including those on the topics of relaxation techniques and the transition from adolescence to young adulthood, which she presented at the Pacific Undergraduate Research Conference and Western Psychological Association’s Annual Conference.
 She has a teaching background, as both a teacher’s assistant for the Adolescence & Young Adulthood course and lead trainer for parents of children with autism.